Darkyenus/wemi/DESIGN.md

     mainClass set { "com.example.CalculatorMainKt" }
 }
 ```
-Like the key, project and configuration (see below) is also declared using a delegate.
-It is also only required for
+Like the key, project and configuration (see below) is also declared using a `by` syntax.
-the syntax and is not important to know for general usage.
-Above example declares a project named `calculator`, which is
+Above example declares a project named `calculator`, which is for later reference in code stored
-for later reference in code stored in the `calculator` variable.
+in the `calculator` variable.
 Rest of the example shows how the keys are bound:

 When in the project or configuration initializer, write `<key> set { <value> }`.
 This works only in the scope of
 project or configuration and the braces around value are mandatory and intentional - they signify that the `<value>` is not
 evaluated immediately, but later and possibly multiple times.
 Keys of type `Collection` can be also set using the `add` command,